ggonnella/gfapy/manual/validation.md

 Setting the level to 2 will perform all validations described above, plus validate the fields content when their value is written to string.

-In other words, a validation of 2 means that gfapy guarantee (as good as it can) that the GFA content read from a file and written to a file is valid and will raise an exception on accessing the data or writing to file if not.
+In other words, a validation of 2 means that Gfapy guarantee (as good as it can) that the GFA content read from a file and written to a file is valid and will raise an exception on accessing the data or writing to file if not.